 The Department for Transport announced a review of Blue Badge fraud.
-One of the outcomes is to extend the Blue Badge scheme to people who suffer with 'hidden disabilities'.
+One of the outcomes is to extend the Blue Badge scheme to people who suffer with 'hidden disabilities' (e.g. non-visible).

-An extension of the eligibility criteria comes into full effect from the 30th of August 2019.
-It will have extra benefits for drivers or for passengers with less visible disabilities, such as anxiety disorders, dementia, or reduced mobility.
+An extension of the eligibility criteria came into full effect from the 30th of August 2019.
+It now provides extra benefits for drivers or passengers with less visible disabilities, such as anxiety disorders, dementia, Parkinson's, or reduced mobility.

-It will also help people who find the anticipation of travel challenging and stressful.
-For example, finding a parking space can add to the stress of the journey itself for many individuals.
+It also helps people who find the anticipation of travel challenging and stressful.
+For example, finding a parking space can add to the stress of the journey itself, for many individuals.

 The new guidance for Blue Badges represents some of the biggest changes to the scheme in the last fifty years.
 It provides better access for traveling to work and for getting to other amenities.
 So, it may also help to combat loneliness by enabling better ways to stay connected to family and friends.